Difference Between Asana vs Basecamp

 3. User Interface

-Asana has a Gantt timeline that displays the entire task in the list, or calendar format or timeline which is entitled and described under the project name.
+Asana has a Gantt timeline that displays the entire task in the list or calendar format or timeline, which is entitled and described under the project name.
 The user interface provides easy navigation and helps to understand better.
 It throws a variety of options to select at the time of project planning.
 When it comes to user-friendly, Asana wins first place.
-Every block in software is labeled clearly and described in own blocks like to-do list, files, folders, schedules, checklist, campfire forums, and panels.
+Every block in software is labeled clearly and described in its own blocks like to-do list, files, folders, schedules, checklist, campfire forums, and panels.
 The user gives high security and prevents data loss in Basecamp.
-In Basecamp, some part of tools is easy to the user wherein some important part has more complications like billing, budgeting, reporting, and invoicing.
+In Basecamp, some tools are easy to the user wherein some important part has more complications like billing, budgeting, reporting, and invoicing.
 The basecamp is collaborative software that has many fundamental functions that is effective project management software.

 Basecamp doesn’t possess the Gantt timeline view and doesn’t calibrate any workloads.
 It doesn’t display any task in Kanban format.
 It is used to build projects, to-do lists, upload project materials, discuss progress, schedule tasks.
 It doesn’t offer any advanced requirements but makes the functions more easy and simple.

 Basecamp has one-size that encompasses all the great pricing values.
 Asana has a free cheap plan, but if the user wants to use all the advanced features, then he should opt for some premium subscriptions.
 The rate of basecamp is equal to a team that holds ten individuals.
-The premium plan of Basecamp can be used by a minimum of five business accounts.
+A minimum of five business accounts can use the premium plan of Basecamp.
 Finally, basecamp provides a better value and available s free for educators.
 It has a free trial option too.
-Educators extend their interest towards the best cloud storage for college, schools, and guides. when coming to the price, basecamp acquires the top rank as it provides maximum savings to the user and made firm effort to support different groups with its free trials.
+Educators extend their interest towards the best cloud storage for college, schools, and guides.
+When coming to price, basecamp acquires the top rank as it provides maximum savings to the user and made a firm effort to support different groups with its free trials.

 5. Integration Tools

 Asana provides multiple application which manages different aspects in projects.
 It includes tools that don’t have markable features of Asana to compensate for the business requirements.
-Few integrations include, Dropbox, Microsoft Outlook, Adobe creative cloud, Slack, Everhour reporting, Google calendar, Mailchimp, Trello, and many other effective applications.
-Whereas Basecamp provides different integration which encapsulates different integrating tools that covers all the requirement of the project and user.
-It includes some actions which are not provided by Basecamp.
+Few integrations include Dropbox, Microsoft Outlook, Adobe creative cloud, Slack, Everhour reporting, Google calendar, Mailchimp, Trello, and many other effective applications.
+Whereas Basecamp provides different integration that encapsulates different integrating tools that cover all the project and user requirements.
+It includes some actions which Basecamp does not provide.
 Some integration tools are Hubstaff, Ganttify, ScrumDo, Akita, Project Buddy, Everhour reporting, Zapier, and other applications.